 d.
 Any pens not used for housing of livestock or tack will be released to other exhibitors at the discretion of the species superintendent(s).e.
-There will be no tie outs except in the case of emergencies (upon approval of the Superintendent). f.
+There will be no tie outs except in the case of emergencies (upon e.
+There will be no tie outs except in the case of emergencies (up approval of the Superintendent).

+f.
 Failure to follow these rules may result in disqualification and removal from fair.